 Although the Morristown Mayor and his wife were appropriately concentrating on the Town’s storm preparations and NBC recalled its meteorologist, Janice Huff, to assist with storm monitoring, the hardy souls who were at liberty to attend clearly enjoyed Julie Pasqual’s dramatic and entertaining “scary” storytelling and the artists’ “carve-off. ” It was a chance to grab in some of the Halloween spirit before the storm took over.

-The Pumpkin Illumination Event is part of Arts Everywhere!, a program of the Arts Councli of the Morris Area intended to bring expressive, spontaneous, free and fun artistic happenings to nontraditional spaces and to promote a sense of community through the arts.
+The Pumpkin Illumination Event is part of Arts Everywhere!, a program of Morris Arts’ intended to bring expressive, spontaneous, free and fun artistic happenings to nontraditional spaces and to promote a sense of community through the arts.
 This year’s event is generously sponsored by

 Enjoy videos from Pumpkin Illumination: